 '''

 Returnsnormals ((n_tris, 3) ndarray) - Normal at each triangle face.
-RaisesValueError - If mesh is not 3D

 '''

 unique\edge\indices()

 An unordered index into points that rebuilds the unique edges of this TriMesh.

 Note that each physical edge will only be counted once in this method (i.e. edges shared between neighbouring triangles are only counted once not twice).
 The ordering should be considered random.